International and Comparative Law Concentration

 Int'l Human Rights Clinic (description)

-**Student must complete at least one significant piece of legal writing in the area.
-Writing requirement may be completed as part of an offered course in the concentration or through an independent study.
+Students must complete at least one significant piece of legal writing in the area.
+Writing requirement may be completed as part of an offered course in the concentration.

 *Note: Some courses will not be offered every Academic Year.